 There are two options for implementing optimal send time in your campaigns:

-The optimal times in the Scenario wait node and Email Campaigns are determined from three inputs:
+The optimal times in the Scenario wait node and SMS/Email Campaigns are determined from three inputs:

-- The event history of each customer (with the historical timeframe set to 90 days).
+Each customer's **event history** (with the historical timeframe set to 90 days).

-In case it is not possible to calculate the optimal time (customers with no activity), the default time is equal to the scheduled time of the campaign.
-In case the optimal send time for a particular customer would be later than the maximum wait time, the maximum wait time will be used.
+If it is impossible to calculate the optimal time (customers with no activity), the default time is equal to the scheduled time of the campaign.
+If the optimal send time for a particular customer is later than the maximum wait time, the maximum wait time will be used.

-The Scenarios and Email Campaigns always run in UTC-0 so you do not need to worry about time offsets due to different timezones.
+The Scenarios and SMS/Email Campaigns always run in UTC-0, so you do not need to worry about time offsets due to different timezones.

 Daily newsletter to all customers that should be delivered no sooner than 10 AM and not later than 10 PM.
-The solution will be a scheduled campaign at 10 AM containing wait node with "optimal time prediction" setting with maximum wait time set as 12 hours.
+The solution will be a scheduled campaign at 10 AM containing a wait node with an "optimal time prediction" setting with a maximum wait time set as 12 hours.

-In the picture below, you can see the available settings for the optimal send time in the Email campaign schedule settings.
+In the picture below, you can see the available settings for the optimal send time in the SMS/Email campaign schedule settings.

-You can also calculate the optimal send time using the Optimal email time prediction template.
+Using the Optimal send time prediction template, you can also calculate the optimal send time.
 As with other predictions - the output will be stored as an attribute for every customer and can be used later in Reports or Scenarios.

 You can set up the prediction in the following three steps:

-Select a timeframe in the past according to which all campaign events relevant for the analysis will be retrieved and used for the calculation.
-Generally, the longer timeframe you specify the more accurate the result will be.
+Select a timeframe in the past according to which all campaign events relevant to the analysis will be retrieved and used for the calculation.
+Generally, the longer timeframe you specify, the more accurate the result will be.

-Choose the default time for sending the email to customers for whom the personalized email time cannot be calculated due to the lack of collected data.
+Choose the default time for sending the campaign to customers for whom the personalized send time cannot be calculated due to the lack of collected data.
 This can be your usual send time.
 A value of 0 corresponds to midnight.

 Specify which events and attributes should be used in the analysis.
-You should fill in this information according to the screenshot below so that the optimal send time is calculated for your customers based on their existing 'open' or 'click' engagement with your emails.
+You should fill in this information according to the screenshot below to calculate the optimal send time for your customers based on their existing 'open' or 'click' engagement with your communication.

-After you click Save and Start, the calculation process takes only a few seconds.
-You can check the result immediately in any of your customers' profiles or you can create a report to see the optimal time values.
-The results tab won’t be populated for this type of prediction.
+After you click Save and Start, the calculation takes only a few seconds.
+You can check the result immediately in any of your customers' profiles or create a report to see the optimal time values.
+The results tab won't be populated for this type of prediction.